 What kind of questions are asked in a video interview?

 A video interview could contain virtually any of the questions asked in other interviews, however there many be a few inquiries into your work style and time management while working from home, especially if the job is remote.
-More on that in the following chapters.
+If you are applying for a remote role, employers will now expect you to be set up for it, with organisationally and mentally, so you won't be grilled quite as much on the practicalities.

 How to answer key video interview questions